davesnuthouse/redDKP/README.md

 20. ML tools table needs to be 'reset' to show changes to dkp table
 21. DKP table headers cutoff?
 (Rotation)
 22. (Done) Not a bug but need to change feral dps to a new icon as it's the same as feral tank
+23. Missing from group goes off the window on Inviter

 Features to consider for the distant future: